-Welcome to the Department of Women's, Gender & Sexuality Studies
+Welcome to the Department of Women's, Gender and Sexuality Studies

-Through inventive classes, community engagement, and thoughtful mentoring, the Women’s, Gender & Sexuality Studies Department lets you craft an education that fits your personal and career goals.
+Through inventive classes, community engagement, and thoughtful mentoring, the Women’s, Gender and Sexuality Studies Department lets you craft an education that fits your personal and career goals.
 In the classroom, you will learn to develop your own voice in a supportive environment with engaged students.
 You will graduate with the skills needed to navigate your career and, more importantly, you will graduate empowered to face life’s challenges, ready to make a difference.

 Our Interdisciplinary program explores gender and its intersections with sexuality, race, ethnicity, class, nationality, disability, and age.
 We do not shy away from controversial issues or from contemporary political debates.
 Instead, we empower students to change the world around them by honing their critical thinking skills, deepening their commitment to social justice, and affirming their abilities to craft solutions to social problems.

 Fresno State’s Women’s, Gender and Sexuality Studies Department is one of the first of its kind in California.
 Our program holds a rich history of feminist, anti-racist, economic justice, and anti-homophobic education.
 We seek to connect intellectual inquiry with political action to address social inequalities in the Central Valley.
 We work closely with American Indian Studies, Chicano and Latin America Studies, Africana Studies, and Asian-American Studies.

 Women's, Gender and Sexuality Studies faculty are committed to students.
 Our classes encourage students to develop their scholarly interests, their artistic passions, and their political attachments.
 Outside the classroom, faculty build strong mentoring relationships with students.
 Many of our majors participate in the Ronald E. McNair Scholars Program, present their research at academic conferences, and take active roles in national scholarly organizations.
 Our faculty also connect students to vibrant social justice organizations that address a range of issues including: violence against women, environmental racism, LGBTQ+ inequalities, and community health inequities.

 The Value of Having a Degree in Women’s, Gender and Sexuality Studies

-As a Women’s, Gender & Sexuality Studies graduate, you'll be ready to contribute to society by challenging some of its most deeply embedded and regressive ideas, and by prompting change within your chosen career.
+As a Women’s, Gender and Sexuality Studies graduate, you'll be ready to contribute to society by challenging some of its most deeply embedded and regressive ideas, and by prompting change within your chosen career.